Skip to main content

 On the transfer:

-Net: maker holds 10 Collateral, taker holds 10 Option, collateral is locked in the Collateral contract.
+Net: maker holds 10 Receipt, taker holds 10 Option, collateral is locked in the Receipt contract.
 Same outcome as mint + transfer, one tx.

 // Taker opts in.

-// Any further Option arriving at taker burns matched pairs.
+// Any further Option arriving at taker pair-burns matched amounts.

 IERC20(option).transfer(taker, 3e18);